bmshahrier/boston-house-price-prediction/README.md

 -----

 ## Resources
-Your repository should include the following:

-- Python script for your analysis
+- Python script for analysis
 - Results figure/saved file
 - Dockerfile for your experiment
 - runtime-instructions in a file named RUNME.md